NON-Surgical Laser Snoring Treatment (known as NightLase™)

 - Avoid energy drinks such as Red Bull

 - Surgical Treatments involving hospitalization, general anesthesia, pain and prolonged healing

 Laser energy has been used both in pure medical applications and cosmetic treatments for decades.
 In recent years, a new type of cosmetic, non-surgical application came on the market, namely the tightening of tissue/skin by laser-based heat.
 This has been available outside the body for such areas as the face, chest and stomach.
-A couple of years ago experts in the field of Laser Treatment realized that the method could be used even for a tightening of the tissue in the throat and snoring and apnea problems could be addressed.
+A couple of years ago experts in the field of Laser Treatment realized that the method could be used even for a tightening of the tissue in the throat and snoring problems could be addressed.